mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 You must have PyMata version 2.1 installed on Solo.
 Newer versions than 2.1 do not properly install on Solo.
 To download PyMata, go here: https://github.com/MrYsLab/pymata

 ### 2.2.2.
 Install the Arduino Sketch on the MKR 1000
-Ensure that you have installed the required Arduino MKR1000 libraries in the Arduino workbench Load the sketch into the Arduino workbench and change the Wifi settings according to your GoPro.
-You need to set your:
+Ensure that you have installed the required Arduino MKR1000 libraries in the Arduino workbench.
+In particular, the wifi101 lib and the ArduinoJSON lib.
+Both libraries can be selected and downloaded in the Arduino workbench library manager tool.

+Load the sketch into the Arduino workbench and change the Wifi settings according to your GoPro in the arduino_secrets.h file.
+You can enter the ssid and password credentials for up to 3 different Gopros.
-- SSID
-- Password
-- MAC Address

 Then upload the sketch.